What Is Crimmigration? What Type Of Cases Evolve From It?

 It is the onset of what happens when a conviction or a guilty plea goes through.
 In the past, generally speaking, if you had some violent crime, it was something that would be brought to the authorities to the immigration to their interest and crimes of moral turpitude and those in the lower courts tend to be prostitution, DWI and shoplifting.
 Not all DWIs, really a third offense DWI, DWI where somebody got hurt but the politics of this is that there’ve usually been too many immigrants who are in the country without documentation, some called illegal immigration that you can’t track everyone down and you can’t be throwing everyone out all at once.

 So the government’s focused on what are their priorities.
 In the past, the priorities were, under President Obama, violent criminals and those categories of moral turpitude.
 Now, under President Trump, that’s changed completely and pretty much anyone who is getting involved in the criminal justice as a candidate to be removed.
 I speak to some immigration attorneys all the time about this and they say that’s not really what’s going on but it is something that’s got to be a concern based on the new immigration priorities.
 It used to be if you were one of the special categories, they would look at you.
 Now, if you’ve been arrested for a felony or arrested for a misdemeanor, convicted of a felony, convicted of a misdemeanor or even if you could have been arrested for either of those that you’re now subject to being a priority and deportation.
+If that is the case, you must contact a Crimmigration Attorney in Piscataway, NJ right away.
+The New Jersey Crimmigration Attorney will first of all find out of you have been charged with a felony or a misdemeanor and determine the severity of your case.

 Who Should Be Concerned About The Changing Policies And Rules Regarding Crimmigration?